2021 in UFC: 2021 by the numbers

+Dustin Poirier set the record for most knockouts in lightweight history with his eighth (which would later be broken by Drew Dober in 2025); Vicente Luque set the record for most D'Arche choke submissions with his fourth.; Abdul Razak Alhassan set the record for the fastest head-kick victory at 17 seconds.; Marvin Vettori's 190 significant strikes set the record for the most in a light heavyweight fight.; Petr Yan and Cory Sandhagen's combined 318 significant strikes set the record for the most in a bantamweight bout.; Chris Barnett became the first heavyweight to win by a spinning wheel kick.; Shane Burgos and Billy Quarantillo's combined 357 significant strikes set the record for the most in a three-round bout.; Max Holloway became the first fighter to land an overall 3,000 significant strikes with his victory at UFC Fight Night 197.; Justin Tafa became the first heavyweight to miss weight after weighing one pound over the weight limit at UFC Fight Night 199.; Derrick Lewis became the leader of the most knockouts in UFC history with his 13th at UFC Fight Night 199.;

 2021 UFC Honors awards

 Starting in 2019, the UFC created year-end awards with "UFC Honors President's Choice Awards" for categories "Performance of the Year" and "Fight of the Year" being chosen by UFC CEO Dana White.
 The other "UFC Honors Fan Choice Awards" are for categories "Knockout of the Year", "Submission of the Year", "Event of the Year", "Comeback of the Year" and, from 2020, "Debut of the Year" in which fans are able to vote for the winner on social media.

 Winners receive a trophy commemorating their achievement along with a set of tires from sponsor Toyo Tires.